DrivenIIDevelop/Console-Cowboys/README.md

 If you are a member of the Console Cowboys, you should have permissions to push to this repository except for the main branch.
 To contribute, create a new branch (or fork).
 Make your commits there and push that branch/fork.
 Then you can create a pull request when you are ready to have your changes integrated into the main branch.

+## Developing

+To run in dev mode, you need two terminals to start Vite and Django:
+* From scrub_hub_vite: npm run dev
+* From scrub_hub_project: python manage.py runserver

+Then open localhost:8000 (Django's port) in a browser.

+Production mode isn't fully set up and probably never will be for this MVP.

 ## Features, requirements

 We have the following features as things we plan to implement in some way: